 - The spleen has two poles (superior and inferior) and two surfaces (diaphragmatic and visceral).

 - Usually not palpable as it lies deep in the rib cage, but may be felt in individuals of slender build or those with .

 - Left upper quadrant (LUQ) of the abdomen

 - Protected by the left 9th to 11th ribs

 The “odd” spleen: 1-3-5-7-9-11.
 The spleen is 1 inch (thick) by 3 inches (breadth) by 5 inches (length), weighs 7 ounces, and lies between the 9th and 11th ribs.

 - Filters old or misshapen RBCs and platelets out of circulation

 Vasculature and innervation

-The spleen has only a thin capsule and is a well-vascularized organ, making it susceptible to injury and rupture, especially through trauma to the LUQ or left lower ribs.
+The spleen has only a thin capsule and is well-vascularized, so it is susceptible to injury and rupture, especially through trauma to the LUQ or left lower ribs.
 Splenic rupture should therefore always be considered in blunt abdominal injuries!